roomber-dev/roomber/README.md

 ![image](https://media.discordapp.net/attachments/882659049399787591/910635241364947014/roomberfull2.png)
 ==
-Roomber is a messaging app.
+Roomber is a messaging webapp that is currently in a lot of development and this is one of it's early, unreleased versions!

 ### Screenshot